Holidays

 84. Roasted Parsnips

 Parsnips don’t often get the attention they deserve at Thanksgiving, but roasting them in long strips or in cubes can be a great way to add more nutrition to your meal.
-If you prefer a softer texture, be sure to parboil the parsnips before you roast them.
+Their flavor sits somewhere between carrot and potato, with a slight nuttiness that works well with rosemary, thyme or a drizzle of honey.
+If you prefer this dependable Thanksgiving side with a softer texture, be sure to parboil the parsnips before you roast them.

 85. Melting Potatoes